SandraA157/CRM-Software-Redacted-PyQt5-Version/README.md

 dbusername="your_username"
 dbpassword="your_password"
 dbdatabase="your_database"
 The DataAdminSoftware.py can automatically generate input boxes based on the database table structure.
-However, you will need to manually specify the table and column names in these functions:
-- On Import Dialog Class: def determine_table, import_to_database.
-- On Main Window Class (init Section)
-- On Table Menu: Table1_table, etc.
-- Other Table specific function also exist in: enabled_function, open_table_from_database, cancel_edit.

 2. Launch the Application: run the Python script to launch the program.
 3. Login: Enter your credentials (username and password) to access the system.
 If you're a new user, click on the "Create New User" button to register.